 The Palais du Tau is right next to the cathedral, as fitting the residence of the former bishops of Reims.
 Once inside, you walk through a series of fascinating rooms, giving you an idea of how richly the church housed its major leaders.
-There are some glorious tapestries with astonishing details of hunts and processions, beasts and men.
-The treasury is worth a visit for items like a 12th-century coronation chalice, reliquaries and jeweled boxes.
+There are some glorious tapestries with astonishing details of hunts and processions, beasts, and men.
+The treasury is worth a visit for items like a 12th-century coronation chalice, reliquaries, and jeweled boxes.

 In 1824, completely contrary to France’s Republic, there was an attempt to bring back the monarchy in the figure of Charles X who was baptized here in purple regalia, a pretty telling gesture that the ancient regime thought it was about to return.
-However it came to nothing and France has remained firmly republican ever since this brief flirtation with monarchy.
+However, it came to nothing and France has remained firmly Republican ever since this brief flirtation with monarchy.

 Fine Arts Museum

 Go west out of the cathedral to get to the Fine Arts Museum, housed in the old 18th-century Abbaye St-Denis.
 The Museum covers most of Europe’s major artistic movements from the 16th to the 20th centuries.
-Look out for 15th and 16th century religious paintings on rough linen, 27 works by Jean-Baptiste-Camille Corot, a couple of splendid Paul Gauguin still lifes, and 16th-century German portraits.
+Look out for 15th and 16th-century religious paintings on rough linen, 27 works by Jean-Baptiste-Camille Corot, a couple of splendid Paul Gauguin still lifes, and 16th-century German portraits.

 The museum along with the basilica is the reason most people take the 15-minute walk from the cathedral here.
 The wonderful abbey buildings house the Museum which has a delightful mix of objects.

 It’s divided into four sections starting with the history of the abbey and a Renaissance tapestry of Saint Remi’s life.
 Then you move through the abbey’s 17th-century refectories and kitchen and the Gallo-Roman section showing the importance of the ancient city of Reims which in a quirky geographical way, was the capital of the imperial province of Belgium.
-You’ll also see arms and armour and local collections as well as the 12th- to 13th-century chapter house.
+You’ll also see arms and armor and local collections as well as the 12th- to 13th-century chapter house.

 Museum of Surrender, Reims

 The Museum of Surrender (Musée de la Reddition) is just outside the main central area, very near the Station.
 Walk via the Porte Mars in the Place de la Republique and you get to rue Franklin-Roosevelt.
 It was here on May 7th, 1945 at 2.41am in the bleak early hours of the morning, that the Germans under General Jodl surrendered unconditionally to General Eisenhower.
 It was the end of World War II in Europe.
-There’s a good film and photographs, press cuttings and models as well.
+A good film and photographs, press cuttings and models are there as well.